Want to Prevent Frozen Pipes? Here's How.

 Apply temporary seals to your foundation vents and air inlets.
 Seal any cracks and holes with caulk.

-Never leave a garden hose connected to your outdoor faucet when winter is near.
+Leaving a garden hose connected to your outdoor faucet when winter is near is one of the 10 plumbing mistakes people tend to make.
 Disconnect the water supply to your swimming pool and other outdoor pipes and then turn on the faucets to drain water.
 (Be sure to turn them off when the process is finished.)
 Cover any outdoor spigots and winterize your sprinkler system.

 Keeping pipes warm minimizes the likelihood of a freeze.
 Maintain a home temperature of at least 55 degrees F, even if no one is home.
 When you are planning to be away for an extended period, drain your water system to stay safe in case of a cold snap.